AdaCore/spark2014/docs/ug/language_subset.rst

 |SPARK| contains many features for specifying the intended behavior of
 programs.
 Some of these features come from Ada 2012 (preconditions and postconditions for example).
-Other features are specific to |SPARK| (loop ivariants and variants for example).
+Other features are specific to |SPARK| (loop invariants and variants for example).
 In this section, we describe these features and their impact on execution and formal verification.

 Subprogram Contracts